src-d/okrs/README.md

 ##### Build alpha/beta versions of the service (learning from PoC)

 - [ ] Automated CI/CD pipeline to staging
-- [ ] Research and install Kubeflow (or alternatives) to the production cluster
 - [ ] Service deployed on a staging environment
 - [ ] 2 source{d} projects enable lookout from staging
 - [ ] Implement the lookout service internally